sean-chester/sean-chester.github.io/openings.md

 ### List of Current Openings

- * We are recruiting one graduate student who is already enrolled at the University of Victoria to jointly apply for [a one-semester funded research internship](research-intern-fall-2023) (**Deadline Tue 25 April**).
+ * _Currently, we are only recruiting domestic, undergraduate researchers.
+Please check back in September 2023 for graduate-level intake._